Student Design Competition

-- June: Student completion is announced at the IDEC International Annual Conference and published on the IDEC website.
+- June: Student completion is announced at the IDEC Annual Conference and published on the IDEC website.

-- June - December 10th: Faculty sponsors may choose any three week period during this time to facilitate the competition.
+- June - December 1st: Faculty sponsors may choose any three week period during this time to facilitate the competition.
 Normally the first week is scheduled for research and discussion and the next two weeks are designated for designing.
-After the students complete the competition requirements, faculty sponsors should arrange for an unbiased, local jury to select the top three projects.
-Faculty sponsors MUST determine the three weeks within the semester to execute the project.
+After the students complete the competition requirements, faculty sponsors should arrange for an unbiased, local jury to select the top three projects and 1 graduate project.

-Beginning Undergraduate Studio:
+- Undergraduate Studio: